NiteeshKumar31/Covid19_Reporting/README.md

 ### Environment Setup

 - Create a Azure acccount using Azure portal.
-- Create a resource group to have all the required services at one place.
+- Create a resource group to have all services at one place.
 - Create and configure Storagee Account(Blob Storage and ADLS GEN2).
 - Create and configure Azure Datafactory.
 - Create and configure Azure SQL Database.
 - Create and configure Azure Databricks workspace.
 - Create and configure Azure HD Insight.
-- Create and configure Azure CI/CD.
+- Create and configure Azure Devops(CI/CD).
 - Download and configure Power BI using Azure SQL Database credentials.